graveaccentquote/INFO801/README.md

     c:\memcached\memcached.exe -d start
     c:\memcached\memcached.exe -d stop

-By default the port for the sever will be 11211
+By default the port to access the server will be 11211